anonyco/IDL-Property-Observer/README.md

 # Myself

 Honestly, I am amazed at how simple the solution is.
 This is the smallest shortest library that I have ever written: just ~1.5 hour of work to solve, document, and throw witty sarcasm at a long standing problem.
-I do not know why, but there is just something satisfying about posting a new project on Github to help and collaberate with other developers.
+I do not know why, but there is just something satisfying about posting a new project on Github to help other developers and instigate firey lectures about how terrible it is to modify the native prototype.
 It's like a uniquie thirst that can only be quenched with the water from a single well in all the world.